King Klown Logo

 kOA uses a simple rule:

-If verification fails, the system degrades safely.
+If verification is incomplete, the system must say so.

-How updates work (user-facing behavior)
+How updates work

 Versioned